Better abstractions for timed automata: Introduction

 \section{Introduction}

-Timed automata are finite automata extended with clocks whose values can be compared with constants and set to $0$.
+Timed automata are finite automata extended with clocks whose values can be compared with constants and set to zero.
 The clocks measure delays between different steps of execution of the automaton.
 The reachability problem for timed automata asks if there exists a path from its initial state to a given target state.
 This problem cannot be solved by a simple state exploration since clocks are real-valued variables.
-The standard solution to this problem involves computing the zone graph of the automaton that in principle could be infinite.
+The standard solution to this problem involves computing the zone graph of the automaton which in principle could be infinite.
 In order to make it finite, zones are approximated using an abstraction operator.
 Till recently it has been generally assumed that for reasons of efficiency an abstraction of a zone should always be a zone.
 Here we avoid this assumption.
-We show a rather unexpected fact that $\alu$ approximation defined by Behrmann et al.~\cite{Behrmann:STTT:2006} is the biggest sound and complete approximation.
-We also present a method of constructing abstracted zone graph using $\alu$ approximation.
-Even though this approximation can yield non-convex sets, we show that our method is at least as efficient as any other currently known method based on abstractions.
+We first show that $\alu$ abstraction defined by Behrmann et al.~\cite{Behrmann:STTT:2006} is the coarsest sound and complete abstraction.
+We then present a method of constructing the abstracted zone graph using the $\alu$ abstraction.
+Even though this abstraction can yield non-convex sets, we show that our method is at least as efficient as any other currently known method based on abstractions.

 The reachability problem is a basic problem in verification.
 It is historically the first problem that has been considered for timed-automata, and it is still a lively subject of research~\cite{Behrmann:STTT:2006,Wang:STTT:2004,Morbe:CAV:2011,Herbreteau:FSTTCS:2011}.
-Apart from being interesting by itself, the advances on this problem may allow to give new methods for verification of more complicated models, like priced timed-automata~\cite{BFLM-cacm11}, or probabilistic timed automata~\cite{ChenHK08,bouyer-hab2009,KGNP11}.
+Apart from being interesting by itself, the advances on this problem may give new methods for verification of more complicated models, like priced timed-automata~\cite{BFLM-cacm11}, or probabilistic timed automata~\cite{gregersen-jensen,bouyer-hab2009,kwiatkowska2002automatic}.